 Length: 17 pages

-This bill was introduced on December 16, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 16, 2009, in a previous session of Congress, but it did not receive a vote.

 Sep 27, 2007